zibude/NCSA-Mosaic-byChromium/README.md

 ## ⚠️ Disclaimer
 This project is **unofficial** and not affiliated with NCSA or the University of Illinois.
 It is released purely as a non-profit, open-source project, and I hold the utmost respect for both institutions.
+I'm currently planning to apply for permission to use graphic assets such as icons and logos from the University of Illinois.
+I won't release it until I get permission.

 **(Caution: This is an early stage, work-in-progress project.
 It contains missing features and bugs.
 Use at your own risk.)**